Skip to content

 You're automatically added to your organization based on your email domain.

-After authentication, Zelos will:
+After authentication, the app will:

 • Create a default workspace - Your starting point for visualization